 The cybersecurity professional can be either very technical or a generalist.
 Managers can be technical, but they also need to understand the business.
 Today, we need cybersecurity professionals who can do both.
 The CISM -- coupled with technical designations -- accomplishes this need.

 It's been said that the information security professional is a jack-of-all-trades and a master-of-none.
 An information security professional can be a jack-of-all-trades, but he also needs to be a master of at least one.
 The question is, which one?

 Having a certification does not guarantee the holder is an expert in the area of information security it covers.
-That unfortunately holds true, as security managers have all seen those that have certifications are not always experts.
+That, unfortunately, holds true, as security managers have all seen those that who have certifications are not always experts.
 But without the certification, the non-holder, who is an expert, may never have the opportunity to demonstrate his expertise.
 Certifications provide assurance that the holder has the foundation -- the CBK -- for the covered area; it opens doors.
-ISACA with the CISM certification is providing that foundation and is meeting the demand for information security professional training, certifications and skilled resources.
+ISACA with the CISM certification is providing that foundation and is meeting the demand for information security professional training, certifications, and skilled resources.